Gudbrandsdalsleden: Oslo - Trondheim

 Oslo - Gjøvik/Hamar - Trondheim

-Type of terrain: The trail is long and is therefore very varied.
+The trail is long and is therefore very varied.
+You will walk both on asphalt, forest paths and in mountain terrain.

 The trail starts at the ruins of St. Hallvard Cathedral in Oslo.
-Here is the milestone that shows that you have 643 kilometers in front of you if you are going to go all the way to Trondheim.
-You can choose between the eastern or western route past Lake Mjøsa or combine the two by taking the world's oldest wheeled steamer and official pilgrimage boat, Skibladner.
+Here you'll find the milestone that shows that you have 643 kilometers in front of you if you are going to go all the way to Trondheim.
+You can choose between the eastern or western route past Lake Mjøsa, or combine the two by taking the world's oldest wheeled steamer and official pilgrimage boat, Skibladner.
 The first part of the trail goes through the city, cultural landscape and forest.

-The two routes meet again in Lillehammer and here Gudbrandsdalen begins.
+The two routes meet again in Lillehammer and here the Gudbrandsdalen valley begins.
 The pilgrim route runs here along the river Gudbrandsdalslågen in partly sloping terrain.

 Experiences along this route